ashutoshbw/tocbase-plugin-auto-id/README.md

 });
 ```

-Below is an example with configs:
+Below is an example that configures the plugin with options:
 ```js
 const toc = createToc({
   plugins: [